ibm-cloud-docs/Cloudant/query/cloudant-geo.md

 - Circle radius that is specified in meters.

 This query compares the geometry of each document in the index with the geometry of the specified circle.
-The comparison is run according to the relation you request in the query.
+The comparison is run according to the relation that you request in the query.
 So,
 to find all documents that fall within the circle, you use the `contains` relation.